University of the District of Columbia: James Ormond Wilson Normal School

-In 1977 the schools were merged and consolidated into the only public university in Washington, D.C.

 District of Columbia Teachers College

-In 1929, the United States Congress made both schools Miner Normal School and James Ormond Wilson Normal School four-year teachers' colleges and designated Miner Teachers College for African Americans and Wilson Teachers College for white people.
-In 1955, following Brown v.
+In 1929, the United States Congress made Miner Normal School and James Ormond Wilson Normal School four-year teachers' colleges: Miner Teachers College for African Americans and Wilson Teachers College for white people.
+On July 1, 1955, following Brown v.
 Board of Education, the two schools merged into the District of Columbia Teachers College.

-Federal City College & Washington Technical Institute
+Federal City College and Washington Technical Institute

-U.S. Senator Wayne Morse of Oregon and Representative Ancher Nelsen of Minnesota sponsored the District of District of Columbia School Reform Act, it was enacted on November 7, 1966, as (Public Law 89-791), which established two additional institutions:
+On November 7, 1966, the District of Columbia School Reform Act, sponsored by U.S. Senator Wayne Morse (D-Oregon) and Representative Ancher Nelsen (R-Minnesota), was enacted as Public Law 89-791.
+It established two institutions, each with land-grant status and a $7.24 million endowment in lieu of a land grant: